jayahariv/CBLLogViewer/README.md

 # CBLLogViewer
 ## Overview
-This mac application will display all the information from the crash log text file.
+This mac application will display all the information from the couchbase xcode log text file.
 Choose to filter the logs with the domain or level.

 ## How to run the project
 1. `git clone https://github.com/jayahariv/CBLLogViewer.git`